 These courses are required to complete the certificate and are required before enrollment in the assessment.
 Full attendance is required.
 The recommended time to complete this program is 2 years.
 The maximum time to complete this program is 4 years.

 Required courses include LEAD-1100, LEAD-1101, LEAD-1102, LEAD-1103, LEAD-1504, and CRES-1100 or CRES-1101.

 The Assessment: Applied Leadership (LEAD-1559) is an electronic assessment.
 See Assessment details below:

 Enrolment in the Assessment occurs once students have completed all required courses and their portfolio is ready to submit for marking.
 It is recommended that you begin work on your portfolio in LEAD-1100.
-You must be enrolled in the CAL certificate program before submitting this assessment.
+You must be enrolled in the certificate program before submitting this assessment.